 Finally, the event we were waiting for arrived, the presentation of the BBQ Winners.
 In the Chicken category, Funtime BBQ won 1st place, Porketeers in 2nd, and Zzyzx BBQ in 3rd.
 In the Pork Ribs category, Sin City Smokers won 1st place, Big Poppa Smokers in 2nd, and Cool Grilling in 3rd.
 In the Pork category, Simply Marvelous BBQ won 1st place, Stoke to Smoke in 2nd, and Tropical Heat BBQ in 3rd.
 In the Brisket catgory, Porketeers won 1st place, All Hogs Sauced Up in 2nd, and Wild Willy’s Smokin Hot BBQ in 3rd.
 Overall Champion was Porketeers with a score of 703.4516.

-We had a couple of BBQ tickets left and Stubb’s was the only one left with barbeque to sample.
+We had a couple of BBQ tickets left and All About The Q was the only one left with barbeque to sample.
 We tried their Pork Fingers and Pulled Pork.
 The Pork Fingers were pork sausage wrapped in bacon.
-They were a little dry, but the Hickory Bourbon barbeque sauce cured that problem really quickly.
+They were a little dry, but the Stubb's Hickory Bourbon barbeque sauce cured that problem really quickly.
 The barbeque sauce picked up the caramelized brown sugar on the sausage and made it mighty tasty.
 The Pulled Pork was okay.
 I could have been a little bit juicer and more tender.
-The hubby liked the pork with the Smoky Mesquite sauce.
+The hubby liked the pork with the Stubb's Smoky Mesquite sauce.